Medical Specialty

 4.6 8 3.2 7.2

-Average Step 1 and Step 2 Scores for Diagnostic Radiology
+Average Step 2 Scores for Diagnostic Radiology

 How long is a residency in diagnostic radiology?
 What is the lifestyle like for a diagnostic radiologist resident?